gboeing/street-network-models/README.md

 #### 4.1.
 Generate files

 Save graphs to disk as GeoPackages and node/edge list files.
+Then ensure we have what we expect: verify that we have the same number of countries for each file type, the same number of gpkg, graphml, and node/edge list files, and that the same set of country/city names exists across gkpg, graphml, and node/edge lists.

 #### 4.2.
-File checks

-Before staging files for repository deposit, ensure we have what we expect.
-Verify that we have the same number of countries for each file type, the same number of gpkg, graphml, and node/edge list files, and that the same set of country/city names exists across gkpg, graphml, and node/edge lists.
+Stage files

+Compress and zip all model files (GeoPackages, GraphML, node/edge lists) into a staging area for upload to Dataverse.

 #### 4.3.
-Stage files

-Compress and zip all model files (geopackages, graphml, node/edge lists) into a staging area for upload to Dataverse.

-#### 4.4.
 Upload dataverse

 Upload to Dataverse using their [native](http://guides.dataverse.org/en/latest/api/native-api.html) and [sword](http://guides.dataverse.org/en/latest/api/sword.html) APIs.
 First [log in](https://dataverse.harvard.edu) and create an API key if you don't have an active one (they expire annually).
 If this is a revision to the datasets, create a draft dataset revision on the dataverse (edit > edit metadata > change something > save).
 Otherwise, if this is the first file upload, create a new dataverse and new empty datasets within it, structured like: